A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:Tik} we prove the stochastic Tikhonov theorem (Theorem \ref{T:Convergence}) in an extended McKean-Vlasov setting.
-In particular, we study the two-scale stochastic system \eqref{TwoScale} and its convergence towards the limiting equations \eqref{widehat_alpha}-\eqref{widehat_X}.
-In Section \ref{sec:control} we formulate the mean field optimal control problem \eqref{eq:state}-\eqref{eq:cost}, on which we impose a suitable set of assumptions guaranteeing the necessary and sufficiency parts of Pontryagin maximum principle.
-Then, we consider the McKean-Vlasov forward-backward system \eqref{eq:SMP_FBSDE} arising from the Pontryagin maximum principle, which, together with \eqref{hatA}, turns out to be the limiting equation of the two-scale stochastic system \eqref{eq:two scales_FBSDE}.
+In Section \ref{sec:Tik} we prove two different formulations of the stochastic Tikhonov theorem: Theorem \ref{T:Convergence}, where it is studied the two-scale stochastic system \eqref{TwoScale} and its convergence towards the limiting equations \eqref{widehat_alpha}-\eqref{widehat_X}; Theorem \ref{T:ConvergenceII}, where the two-scale forward-backward system \eqref{TwoScaleFB} is studied and the limiting equations are \eqref{widehat_alpha_FB}-\eqref{widehat_X_FB}.
+In Section \ref{sec:control} we introduce the mean field optimal control problem \eqref{eq:state}-\eqref{eq:cost}, on which we impose a suitable set of assumptions guaranteeing the necessary and sufficiency parts of Pontryagin maximum principle.
+Then, we consider the McKean-Vlasov forward-backward system \eqref{eq:SMP_FBSDE} arising from the Pontryagin maximum principle, which, together with \eqref{eq:critical}, turns out to be the limiting equation of the two-scale stochastic system \eqref{eq:two scales_FBSDE}.
 The last part of Section \ref{sec:control} is devoted to develop a numerical example in the linear quadratic case.
 Finally, in Appendix \ref{S:App} we recall the definition of Lions differentiability and present its essential features.